testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

 5. What specific secrets might their processing solution want to store?
 How would they securely store and access those secrets?

-    Specific secrets that they may need to be accessed by Azure Databricks are account names and keys for Azure Data Lake Storage, Cosmos DB connection strings or access keys, and Azure Machine Learning service account keys.
+    Specific secrets that they may need to be accessed by Azure Synapse Analytics are account names and keys for Azure Data Lake Storage, Cosmos DB connection strings or access keys, and Azure Machine Learning service account keys.

     To securely store these secrets, use Azure Key Vault and create a linked service within Synapse Analytics for the Key Vault account.
 Azure Key Vault provides a service that allows you to securely centralize application secrets.
 The benefit of it being a centralized store of secrets, is that you only need to define those secrets, like connection strings or account keys, in one place which can be accessed by several Azure services as well as custom applications.